 In cases of doubt, where, taking into account all its characteristics, a product may fall within the definition of a ‘medicinal product’ and within the definition of a product covered by other EU legislation the provisions regarding the product shall apply.

 The Finnish Medicines Agency confirms the list of medicines, which is published in the legal framework of Finland.

 Books, subscribed newspapers and periodicals

-The value added tax on books, magazines and periodicals ordered for a period of at least one month, is 10 per cent.
+The value added tax on books and subscription magazines and periodicals is 10 per cent.
 More information: Subscriptions of newspapers and magazines and books